Makespan Trade-offs for Visiting Triangle Edges: Introduction

 \subsection{Motivation \& Related Work}

+The main motivation for our work stems from its classification as a vehicle routing-type problem, first introduced by~\cite{dantzig1959truck}.
+In vehicle routing problems (VRPs), the primary objective is to minimize either the visitation time (makespan) or the total distance traveled to serve a set of targets using a fleet of (usually capacitated) robots.
+Early results on this topic are detailed in surveys such as the one by~\cite{laporte2,toth2002vehicle}.

+While VRPs are typically studied in discrete domains, geometric vehicle routing problems have also been extensively explored, as seen by~\cite{das2015quasipolynomial}.
+The long list of VRP variations proposed over time has led to numerous subject-focused surveys; see~\cite{kumar2012survey,mor2020vehicle,ritzinger2016survey} for three relatively recent examples.

+Famously, VRPs generalize the celebrated Traveling Salesman Problem (TSP), where a single vehicle must efficiently tour a set of targets.
+Similar to VRPs, TSP has numerous variations, including geometric ones, e.g. by~\cite{Arora98,DumitrescuT16}, where targets are lines in the latter work.
+The natural extension of TSP to multiple vehicles is known as the Multiple Traveling Salesman Problem (MTSP), see~\cite{bektas2006multiple}, a variant of VRPs where vehicles are un-capacitated.
+MTSP has also been studied with variations in the initial deployment of vehicles, either from a single location (single depot), as in our problem, or from multiple locations.

-Our problem is related to a number of topics including vehicle routing problems, the (geometric) traveling salesman problem, and search and exploration games.
-Indeed, the main motivation for our problem comes from the so-called shoreline search problem, first introduced in~\cite{baeza1988searching}.
-In this problem, a unit robot is searching for a hidden line on the plane (unlike our problem in which the triangle edges are visible).
-The objective is to visit the line as fast as possible, relative to the distance of the line to the initial placement of the robot.
-The best algorithm known for this problem has performance of roughly 13.81, and only very weak (unconditional) lower bounds are known~\cite{baeza1995parallel}.
-Only recently, the problem of searching with multiple robots was revisited, and new lower bounds were proven in~\cite{AcharjeeGKS19,DKP20}.
+Apart from being related to vehicle routing problems, the geometric traveling salesman problem, and search and exploration games, our problem also relates to the so-called shoreline search problem, first introduced by~\cite{baeza1988searching}.
+Our research question arose from attempting to derive new lower bounds for this problem.

+In the shoreline search problem, a unit robot searches for a hidden line on the plane, unlike our problem where the triangle edges are visible.
+The objective is to visit the line as quickly as possible relative to the distance from the robot's initial placement.
+The best known algorithm for this problem has a performance ratio of roughly 13.81, with only very weak (unconditional) lower bounds known~\cite{baeza1995parallel}.
+Recently, the problem of searching with multiple robots was revisited, resulting in new lower bounds by~\cite{AcharjeeGKS19,DKP20}.